MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-sysext-policies.md

     </plist>
     ```

-2. Verify that the above file was copied correctly by running `plutil` utility in the Terminal:
+2. Verify that the above file was copied correctly by running the `plutil` utility in the Terminal:

     ```bash
     $ plutil -lint <PathToFile>/com.microsoft.network-extension.mobileconfig